lcalisto/workshop-postgis-raster/README.md

 ----------
 ## Loading rasters

 We will start by loading the raster files, *Landsat8_L1TP_RGBN.tif* and *srtm_1arc_v3.tif* into the rasters schema.
+This files are located inside the [rasters](https://github.com/lcalisto/workshop-postgis-raster/tree/master/rasters) folder in this repository.
-We will use software [raster2pgsql](http://postgis.refractions.net/docs/using_raster.xml.html#RT_Raster_Loader) , please check software documentation for more information.
+For this operation we'll use [raster2pgsql](http://postgis.refractions.net/docs/using_raster.xml.html#RT_Raster_Loader) , please check software documentation for more information.

 #### Load the elevation data

-We will use two examples, first we will use *raster2pgsql* to create a new .sql file.
+Starting with the first two examples, to begin we'll use *raster2pgsql* to create a new .sql file.
 Later we can load this .sql file using *psql* or *pgAdmin*.
 Please replace mypath\ by the correct path to your *raster2pgsql* executable; the *srtm_1arc_v3.tif* file and the path were *raster2pgsql* will create the *dem.sql* file.

 **Example 1 - Elevation**